-Native to parts of Central America, including Southern Mexico, Guatemala, El Salvador, and Honduras, the plant belongs to the Tillandsia genus of air plants and the Bromeliaceae family of monocot flowering plants.
+The plant is native to parts of Central America, including Southern Mexico, Guatemala, El Salvador, and Honduras.
+It belongs to the Tillandsia genus of air plants and the Bromeliaceae family of monocot flowering plants.

 Tillandsia Xerographica Care

-The petals of the tubular flowers vary from red to purple and may last for several months, adding a touch of elegance to this xero plant.
+The petals of the tubular tillandsia xerographica flower vary from red to purple and may last for several months, adding a touch of elegance to this xero plant.

 While the plant can survive with indirect light, the leaves and inflorescences may not appear as bright and colorful.